Bharadwaj204/AI-Wiki-Quiz/README.md

 - Google Gemini for powering the AI quiz generation
 - Wikipedia for providing the educational content
-- All the open-source libraries and tools that made this project possible#   A I - W i k i - Q u i z    
+- All the open-source libraries and tools that made this project possible#